dropscave/tinder-ropa-api/README.md

-# Tinder for Clothes App
+# Tinder for Clothes API

-## SCRUM ROLES

-### SCRUM MASTER

-Julian Antonio Candiani Velez

-### TEAM

-Student 3

-Skills:
-- Javascript
-- Nodejs (Basic Express)

-Student 4

-Skills:
-- Javascript
-- Node.js Advanced (Express, Socket.io and JSONWebToken)

-## Services

 The purpose of this api is to serve the client application "Tinder for clothes".